Rhode Island College (Elmhurst) — Student Handbook

 “As members of the Rhode Island College community, students ... have a responsibility to uphold [the] Code of Conduct as well as adhere to federal, state and local laws.
 The Dean of Students shall make the determination on what constitutes a violation of the Code of Conduct and shall establish the specific code violation(s) as appropriate.”

 RIC’s student handbook defines a complainant as “Any person who is alleged to have been subject to another student’s misconduct.
 In the absence of a student complainant, the College is the complainant.”
 This would seem to omit a resident of the area around the RIC campus as a potential complainant.
 However, as noted directly below, it also says “any individual” may report a code violation.
+The Residential Life section below also specifically mentions “the rights of others” and ”the community,” although these appear from context to refer to students and staff on-campus.

 Reporting Code Violations